Environmental Science Day – Feb. 26, 2026

 At the Department of Veterans Affairs, Johnson directed work to better understand the impacts of a range of chemical, physical and environmental hazards that veterans may have been exposed to during military service.
 Johnson provided technical oversight of the Office of Research & Development Toxic Exposure Fund and led expert consortia supporting military exposure research at 102 VA medical centers across the country.

-From 2002-2023, he held progressive leadership roles at the Centers for Disease Control and Prevention, including serving as the chief of the Emergency Response Branch for 10 years.
+From 2003-2023, he held progressive leadership roles at the Centers for Disease Control and Prevention, including serving as the chief of the Emergency Response Branch for eight years.
 He has held leading roles in the federal response to numerous public health issues.
 As the leader for the CDC’s National Laboratory Response Network for Chemical Threats, he set national performance benchmarks and instituted proficiency testing programs that advanced the ability of laboratories in all 50 states to respond to public health emergencies.

 “I look forward to the opportunity to lead the Wisconsin State Laboratory of Hygiene and continue its legacy of excellence as a champion of public health for the state of Wisconsin and nationally,” Johnson said.
 “The laboratory’s integrated mission across clinical, environmental and forensic sciences closely aligns with my leadership experiences and philosophy.”